 Traffic lights are important to safety on the roads for both vehicles and pedestrians.
 Building a traffic light for a science fair or class project does not need to be complicated.
 Simple items from around the home can be used to make a functioning light.
-Supplies to control the light sequence can be purchased to upgrade the following model.
+Purchase supplies to control the light sequence to upgrade the following model.
 Build more than one and add them to a street sequence to demonstrate the importance of traffic control.

 Simple Stoplight Model

-Draw three holes in the ½ gallon milk carton with the compass.
-The holes should be three inches wide and spaced at least one inch apart.
+Draw three holes in the half-gallon milk carton with the compass.
+The holes should be 3 inches wide and at least one inch apart.
 Center the circles from left to right and top to bottom on the carton.

 Cut out the holes carefully with the box cutter.
 Open the top of the milk carton.
 Cut a small slit one inch tall on the bottom of the cardboard roll.